Click to Enlarge

 Faith in Christ

 Believers often received baptism immediately after conversion.
-The Ethiopian Eunuch sought to be baptized immediately after hearing the Gospel of Jesus Christ and believing (Acts 8:25-40, Pages 1715-1716).
-Consider also the the Lord Jesus Christ Himself Who received baptism in the Jordan River and “fulfilled all righteousness” (Matthew 3:15, Page 1504).
+The Ethiopian eunuch sought to be baptized immediately after hearing the Gospel of Jesus Christ and believing (Acts 8:25-40).
+Consider also the the Lord Jesus Christ Himself Who received baptism in the Jordan River and “fulfilled all righteousness” (Matthew 3:15).
 Immediately after Jesus rose from the water, the heavens opened and the Spirit of God descended upon Jesus as a dove and rested upon Him.
-Furthermore, a voice out of heaven said: “This is My beloved Son, in whom I am well-pleased” (Matthew 3:17, Page 1504).
+Furthermore, a voice out of heaven said: “This is My beloved Son, in whom I am well-pleased” (Matthew 3:17).
 Just before Jesus ascended into heaven, He commanded His disciples to baptize believers.
-In Matthew 28:19, Page 1557 Jesus commanded: “Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit.”
+In Matthew 28:19 Jesus commanded: “Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit.”
 Following the example and command of the Lord Jesus Christ, New Testament believers expressed their faith in Jesus Christ and proclaimed their salvation by receiving baptism.
 Jesus expected that every believer would be baptized.
-In the early church, we see the close relationship between salvation and baptism: “So then, those who had received his word were baptized; and that day there were added about three thousand souls” (Acts 2:41, Page 1703).
+In the early church, we see the close relationship between salvation and baptism: “So then, those who had received his word were baptized; and that day there were added about three thousand souls” (Acts 2:41).

 Identification with Christ

-Baptism symbolizes the believer being submerged into the death of Christ and raised with Christ to walk in newness of life to the glory of God (Romans 6:4, Page 1765).
-Colossians 2:12, Page 1843 provides a similar view of baptism: “having been buried with Him in baptism in which you were also raised up with Him through faith in the working of God, who raised Him from the dead.”
+Baptism symbolizes the believer being submerged into the death of Christ and raised with Christ to walk in newness of life to the glory of God (Romans 6:4).
+Colossians 2:12 provides a similar view of baptism: “having been buried with Him in baptism, in which you were also raised up with Him through faith in the working of God, who raised Him from the dead.”
 In both of these passages, baptism identifies the believer with Christ in two ways.
 First, each believer submerges in the water which pictures identification with the death and burial of Christ.
-Each believer has been crucified with Christ so that the old self with its passions and desires has died (Galatians 2:20, Page 1821;5:24, Page 1825).
-Second, every believer rises from baptism into the same standing that Christ had before God the Father (who said, “my Beloved Son, in whom I am well-pleased,”) because we have become the sons of God, and joint heirs with Christ (Romans 8:14, Page 1769).
-Believers also called upon the name of Jesus Christ in baptism (Acts 22:16, Page 1745).
-Hebrews 10:22 (Page 1881) “let us draw near with a sincere heart in full assurance of faith, having our hearts sprinkled clean from an evil conscience and our bodies washed with pure water.
-Cleansing Symbol.
-While the New Testament never teaches that baptism saves anyone, because only faith in Christ brings salvation (Romans 5:8-9, Page 1764; Ephesians 2:8-9, Page 1828), baptism does symbolize cleansing from sin.
-In Hebrews 10:22 (Page 1881), the believers draw near to God, “having hearts sprinkled clean from an evil conscience and our bodies washed with pure water.”
-Likewise, 1 Corinthians 6:11 (Page 1788) describes believers as “washed,” “sanctified,” and “justified in the name of the Lord Jesus Christ and in the Spirit of our God.”
-Ephesians 1:3 (Page 1827) “Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ.”
+Each believer has been crucified with Christ so that the old self with its passions and desires has died (Galatians 2:20, 5:24).
+Second, every believer rises from baptism into the same standing that Christ had before God the Father (who said, “my Beloved Son, in whom I am well-pleased,”) because we have become the sons of God, and fellow heirs with Christ (Romans 8:17).
+Believers also called upon the name of Jesus Christ in baptism (Acts 22:16).
+While the New Testament never teaches that baptism saves anyone, because only faith in Christ brings salvation (Romans 5:8-9; Ephesians 2:8-9), baptism does symbolize cleansing from sin.
+In Hebrews 10:22, the believers draw near to God, “having hearts sprinkled clean from an evil conscience and our bodies washed with pure water.”
+Likewise, 1 Corinthians 6:11 describes believers as “washed,” “sanctified,” and “justified in the name of the Lord Jesus Christ and in the Spirit of our God.”
+Ephesians 1:3 states “Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ.”

 Baptism: Ordinance, Not Sacrament